beromir/Beromir.ToggleEditor/README.md

             left:
               # Show a label
               label: "Left"
+              # Label on active state
+              labelActive: "Item is left"

+              # Show a description on hover
+              description: "Align left"
+              # Description on active state
+              descriptionActive: "Item is left aligned"

               # Show an icon.
 Does not work with the color layout
+              icon: "align-right"
+              # Icon on active state.
+Does not work with the color layout
-              icon: "align-left"
+              iconActive: "align-left"
               # Rotate the icon (in degrees)
               iconRotate: -45
-              # Show a description on hover
-              description: "Align left"
+              # Rotate the icon on active state (in degrees)
+              iconActiveRotate: -45

               # Specify the color to display in the editor.
 Does only work with the color layout
               # If you pass multiple colors as an array (e.g. ['white', 'black]) it will generate a gradient with hard
               # stops.
 This is useful if you have light and dark mode on your website
               color: "#ffffff"

               # Hide the value.
 Great if you work with ClientEval
               hidden: "ClientEval: !!node.property.anotherProperty"

               # Add a preview image.
 Does not work with the color layout.
 Can be also a string with svg markup
               preview: "resource://Vendor.Package/filenameInPublicFolder.png"
+              # Add a preview on active state image.
+Does not work with the color layout.
+Can be also a string with svg markup
+              previewActive: "resource://Vendor.Package/filenameInPublicFolder.png"
+              # Rotate the preview (in degrees)
+              previewRotate: -45
+              # Rotate the preview on active state (in degrees)
+              previewActiveRotate: -45

               # If true and no label is defined, the margin from the button get's removed.
 Defaults to false
               previewFull: true

               # Disable an item option
               disabled: false
             center: